BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

 Npcs are now addressed with IDs and defined in the `npcs` section.
 Starting conversations with Npc interaction is moved inside the `npc_conversations` section.

-Also, the `teleportnpc` event got renamed to `npcteleport`.
-That change is automated, when updating to version 3.0.0-DEV-299 or newer.
+Also, the `teleportnpc` event (now called action) got renamed to `npcteleport`.
+That change is automated, when updating to version
+3.0.0-DEV-299 or newer.

 In addition, the `npc` variable (now called placeholder) to get the quester name of the current conversation got